Lux3n-git/luxclient/misc/jargon2.md

-    DC, SC:
+    d:
+        Diamonds, used in trade to specify prices.
+20d means 20 Diamonds DC, SC:
         Double chest or single chest, respectively.
 Used in trade to specify big amounts of items.
 1 dc means 54 stacks of items
         (either compacted or regular), 1 sc means 27 stacks.